 Berlin is one of the major European capitals and as such is served by flights from all over the world.
 Berlin's air traffic is handled by two airports: Tegel and Schönefeld.

-When I talk about private van transfer from Tegel airport:, I don't mean a bus full of people but a comfortable air-conditioned van or transfer that you will share exclusively with your group (maximum seven travelers) and that will transfer you from door to door.
+When I talk about private van transfer from Tegel airport, I don't mean a bus full of people but a comfortable air-conditioned van or transfer that you will share exclusively with your group (maximum seven travelers) and that will transfer you from door to door.

-Advantages of a shared transfer
+Advantages of the shared transfer

-With this option you will not have to be aware of public transportation schedules, with the ease of having enough space for luggage and, above all, with the speed and convenience of a transfer to the door of your hotel.
+With this option you will not have to be aware of public transport schedules, with the ease of having enough space for luggage and, above all, with the speed and convenience of a transfer to the door of your hotel.

 How it works

-Private van transfer back to Tegel Airport
+Private transfer by van back to Tegel airport

 3. Private transfer by car from Tegel to your hotel